 A humid place is not the best place for storing your tools because they will start to rust very fast and will lose their good qualities.
 Best place for storing is in a dry place and using garden tool rack.
 A place does not need to be warm, it just needs to be dry and enough space for tools.

-Small garden tools you can store is a box or in a chest.
+Small garden tools you can store in a box or in a chest.
 Bigger garden tools are better to store by hanging them on the wall.
-Before buying each tool I recommend to take a look how easy is to store them if they have holes to hand them etc. Again I’m suggesting Fiskars one handle system.
+Before buying each tool I recommend to take a look at how easy is to store them if they have holes to hand them etc. Again I’m suggesting Fiskars one handle system.
 Handle you can hang on the wall and also small tools or just put small tools in the box.

 But the best way to store your tools is by using garden tools racks – read about them here.

 That’s all about safe gardening.
 Hope you got some good information and if you have any suggestions, just hit me a comment or a message